docsifyjs/docsify/docs/plugins.md

   window.$docsify = {
     ga: 'UA-XXXXX-Y',
   };

-  // or multi gtag, the first element of the array must be a global site gtag id, each page should have only one global site tag instance. window.$docsify = {
+  // or multi gtag, first tag at the beginning of G- from the array is global site gtag, each page should have only one global site tag instance. window.$docsify = {
     ga: [
       'G-XXXXXXXX', // Google Analytics 4 (GA4)
       'UA-XXXXXXXX', // Google Universal Analytics (GA3)
       'AW-XXXXXXXX', // Google Ads
-      'DC-XXXXXXXX' // Floodlight
+      'DC-XXXXXXXX', // Floodlight
     ],
   };
 </script>